 “Haha, maybe the Waiting God scanned all the books and now it’s a ‘digital collection’!”

 “No, no… Remember, this isn’t a regular place, the gods re-create their worlds every year.
 So it’s not about what’s physically there, it’s about…” Suddenly, she burst out laughing.

 “What’s so funny?”
 I said.
 Yali kept laughing.
 “Hey!
 Don’t leave me out of the loop here!”

-She barely contained herself.
-“Oh I get it now… It was never a bookshelf, it was 'a vast collection of ancient knowledge'!
-And it's constructed based on our assumptions, so maybe people USED to think that meant a bunch of books, but the place we'd look for ancient knowledge is –”
+She contained herself.
+“Oh I get it now… It was never a bookshelf, it was ‘a vast collection of ancient knowledge’!
+And it’s constructed from our assumptions, so maybe people USED to think that meant a bunch of books, but the place we’d look for ancient knowledge is –”